The history of the GVH

 In the following years, the rights of rail passengers were extended.
 Since 2003 the GVH offers its passengers the cleanliness and punctuality guarantee.

-The interconnection of various types of transport is becoming increasingly important: Buses and trams can be combined with bikes and car sharing services.
+The interconnection of various types of transport is becoming increasingly important: buses and trams can be combined with bikes and car sharing services.
 The GVH provides new offers which to date keep up with the passenger requirements.

 As the first transport association in Germany, the GVH introduced in 2008 a digital schedule information for mobile phones.
 Since 2014 tickets can be purchased online.
 Today, the GVH offers a modern app including a journey planner, sale of electronic tickets and sharing services.

-Important GVH milestones concerning the tariff offer were 1986 the implementation of annual subscriptions, 1992 the first special tariff to adjacent districts, the SemesterTicket for students in Hanover in 1993, the social tariff to ensure mobility for further customer groups in 2013 and the comprehensive tariff reforms in 1997 and 2020.
+Important GVH milestones concerning the tariff offer were in 1986 the implementation of annual subscriptions, in 1992 the first special tariff to adjacent districts, the SemesterTicket for students in Hanover in 1993, the social tariff to ensure mobility for further customer groups in 2013 and the comprehensive tariff reforms in 1997 and 2020.

 On 01.01.2020 the new GVH tariff reform came into force.
 It makes the GVH offer even more clear and simple for the passengers.
 Instead of the previous differentiation between the tariff zones „Tickets“ and „Cards“ there are now the three zones A, B and C within the GVH area.
 Added to this are the zones within the Regional tariff D, E and F. In addition to the renaming and adaptation of the tariff zones, the product names for tickets were replaced by terms that are easier to understand and anglicisms such as „Tickets“ and „Cards“ have been waived to the greatest possible extent.
 Instead of the GVH Mobile Card there is now the Monthly pass.
 The GVH Saving Card is now called Youth pass.
 The ticket range was also optimised.
 Passengers benefit from consistent 1. class surcharges and the acceptance of the short trip tariff in all buses.
 There were benefits for passengers travelling in zones B and C. Furthermore, the Corporate pass was extended by the Regional tariff and the School pass is since 2020 valid as well during leisure time and within the entire GVH area (zones ABC).

-To the GVH – Großraum-Verkehr Hannover GmbH (Transport Association of Greater Hanover) as shareholder today belong the Region Hannover as the public transport authority as well as the companies ÜSTRA, DB Regio, metronom with enno, erixx, regiobus and the WestfalenBahn.
+To the GVH – Großraum-Verkehr Hannover GmbH (Transport Association of Greater Hanover) as shareholder today belongs the Region Hannover as the public transport authority as well as the companies ÜSTRA, DB Regio, metronom with enno, erixx, regiobus and the WestfalenBahn.